 Fire Risk for Otorohanga District and Waitomo District Areas.

-Rural Fire is managed by Council staff.
+Rural Fire is managed by Fire and Emergency New Zealand.

 Generally from end March to second Monday of January.